NiklasEi/oicana/docs/content/getting-started/4-4-python-integration.typ

   ```)

   \
   This code loads the template once at application startup using FastAPI's lifespan context manager.
 The `/compile` endpoint compiles the template and returns the PDF file.
-We explicitly pass `mode=CompilationMode.DEVELOPMENT` so the template uses the development value you defined for the `info` input ("Chuck Norris").
-In a follow up step, we will set an input value instead.
+We explicitly pass the compilation mode with ```python template.compile(mode=CompilationMode.DEVELOPMENT)``` so the template uses the development value you defined for the `info` input (```json { "name": "Chuck Norris" }```).
+In a follow-up step, we will set an input value instead.

 After restarting the service, you can test the endpoint with curl: